The sweet spot: the intersection of performance & price

 Healthy indoor air quality.
 Thanks to mold-resistant building assemblies, no fossil fuels burned on site, materials that don’t off-gas harmful compounds and continuous, properly sized mechanical ventilation (usually with filtered supply air), a PGH provides a steady supply of healthy indoor air.

 Good design.
 This means they are no larger than necessary (a good goal is to aim for 1000, 1500, 1750 and 1875 sf for 1, 2, 3, and 4+ inhabitants, respectively); contain simple forms that are not complicated to build; have roofs that shed snow and rain; and are attractive— houses need to be loved to be maintained.
 Also, homes should include accessible design, aka Universal Design, to function for people of varying physical abilities.

 Energy modeling.
 This enables informed decision-making and helps to ensure that equipment is correctly-sized.

 Limit embodied energy.
 Choose natural materials and support the local economy when possible.

-This article is reprinted from the spring 2017 issue of Green & Healthy Maine Homes.
+This article appeared in the spring 2017 issue of Green & Healthy Maine Homes.
 Subscribe today!